| MECHANICS - THEORY

 will be an increase in weight.
 Another way

-where the failure stress is the stress level when the material will
+to consider the FS of a structure is where the failure stress is the stress level when the material will

 fail.
 Failure or ultimate stress levels for various materials can be